Lying and Stealing

 Lying and Stealing is a 2019 American crime drama film, directed by Matt Aselton from a screenplay by Aselton and Adam Nagata.
 It stars Theo James, Emily Ratajkowski, Fred Melamed, Ebon Moss-Bachrach, Isiah Whitlock Jr. and Evan Handler.

 It was released on July 12, 2019, by Vertical Entertainment.

 Plot

 Ivan Warding is a thief who specializes in stealing art from the elite of Los Angeles.
 He is obliged to a crime boss and wants to get out of the art heist business.
 Elyse Tibaldi is an in-debt aspiring actress who is also a con-woman.
+Elyse is an actress who has fallen out of favor since she accepted a producer's invitation to his room, where she stole his wife's necklace worth $250,000 and sold it for $50,000.
 Together they plot one last heist and con that will set both free from their obligations.

+Ivan wants to stop stealing art objects, but Dimitri explains after every job that Ivan needs one more to pay off his father's debts.
+During the job to steal the self-portrait of Hitler, he keeps the painting hidden because the FBI is following him.
+Dimitri threatens Ivan and lets his flat be searched for the painting without success.

+Lyman Wilkers from the FBI offers Ivan a deal if he betrays Dimitri.
+Instead, Ivan, his brother Ray and Elyse plan to get rid of Dimitri.
+Elyse meets Dimitri in a bar, pretends to be interested in him and they drive to Dimitri's home with Ray as their driver.
+Ray mixes the wine with cocaine, which Dimitri cannot consume due to his high blood pressure and dies.
+The case is written off as self-inflicted, the artworks are returned to their owners except for the first painting stolen by Ivan's father, which Ivan takes with him.

+In the end, Ivan gives the producer the money for the stolen necklace so that Elyse can get jobs again.